Factors that Affect the Depth of Field

 VIRIN: 200907-D-PA656-0002

-VIRIN: 170908-F-OC707-0517C
+VIRIN: 241007-M-MU578-1064

 Shallow depth of field is best applied to photos that need to:

-• create intimacy between the subject and the audience.
+• Create intimacy between the subject and the audience.

-• hyper-focus on a subject's facial expression or an object's texture.
+• Hyper-focus on a subject's facial expression or an object's texture.

-• separate the foreground from the background by blurring distractions.
+• Separate the foreground from the background by blurring distractions.

-VIRIN: 170525-D-SS007-019C
+VIRIN: 240628-A-IW468-1450

 Medium depth of field is best applied to photos that need to:

-• tell a story between the subjects and their environment while keeping a respectable distance.
+• Tell a story between the subjects and their environment while keeping a respectable distance.

-• focus on 1-5 subjects or objects.
+• Focus on 1-5 subjects or objects.

-• keep the subjects in the foreground while blurring the background.
+• Keep the subjects in the foreground while blurring the background.

 Photo by: Staff Sgt.
-Steven Schneider
+Philip Andrews

-VIRIN: 170918-O-N0132-7230C
+VIRIN: 250615-A-DX213-1004

 Deep depth of field is best applied to photos that need to:

-• convey a sense of grandeur such as a large crowd or group of objects.
+• Convey a sense of grandeur such as a large crowd or group of objects.

-• immerse the audience in the environment.
+• Immerse the audience in the environment.

-• focus on both subjects in the foreground and background.
+• Focus on both subjects in the foreground and background.

 Discover More You May Like